KeyZox71/knl_meowscendence/doc/user/user.md

 	"msg": "Match history deleted successfully"
 }
 ```
-- 400 with response (if user specified in header is neither admin nor user)
+- 400 with response (if user specified in header is neither admin nor user, or the game specified is invalid)
 ```json
 {
 	"error": "<corresponding error>"